MaxCaudle/Boulder_AI_CPW_study/README.md

 After training for a few days the model still can't get the animals categorization correct.
 I think this is because the animals are similair in apperance, and a shortage of training data.

+## Results

+The model is good at detecting animals (a precision of 83% on a test set of the CPW photos).

 ## Sources

 1) http://cv-tricks.com/object-detection/faster-r-cnn-yolo-ssd/